 What makes leaders effective, ethical, and equitable?
 How can managers guide their organizations through times of change?
 This course introduces MPA students to core concepts in leadership theory, public management, and organizational behavior, providing a framework for the leadership experience they have already begun to develop as practitioners.
 Students will examine different models of executive leadership and develop a set of practical management skills to drive change and innovation within their organizations.
 They will also develop an individualized leadership plan aligned with their professional goals, informed by a leadership assessment and one-on-one executive coaching sessions.

-As their capstone activity in the MPA program, students will apply the knowledge and skills developed across the curriculum to a contemporary challenge facing their organization or community of practice.
-Under the guidance of the course instructor and a faculty advisor with relevant expertise, students will select a topic of interest from a curated list of options, conduct a landscape analysis of existing knowledge on the topic, produce their own original research and analysis, and recommend a specific course of action.
-In addition to a written report, students will produce a one-page summary of their project and present their work to an audience of students, faculty, and invited guests.
+As their capstone activity in the MPA program, students will apply the knowledge and skills developed across the curriculum to a policy, governance, or management challenge facing their organization or community of practice.
+Building on the capstone plan developed in Applied Research Methods, students will complete their original research and analysis, synthesize their findings into a comprehensive written report that provides actionable recommendations, and present their work to a virtual audience of students, faculty, and invited guests.
+They will also produce a brief written or audiovisual summary of their project for promotional purposes.

 Leadership, Management, and Ethics Concentration